zonemaster/zonemaster/docs/specifications/tests/Methods.md

 ### Prerequisite

-As specified in [Get-Del-NS-IPs].
+As specified in method [Get-Del-NS-IPs].

 ### Ordered description of steps to be taken to execute the method

-1. Using [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").
+1. Using method [Get-Del-NS-IPs] get the IP addresses to the name servers ("Name Server IPs").

 2. Create an NS query for apex of the Child Zone with the RD flag